ccnmtl/friendorfoe/content/article/caution-and-concern.md

 ---
 <p>
 	It was not the first time Rusbridger had worried about publishing the cables.
-In early October, after Leigh had handed over the trove and other <em>Guardian</em> reporters had started to go through them, the editor had had serious misgivings: &ldquo;a moment of standing back and thinking, actually, should we be doing this at all?...
-[Sometimes] you get into a little sort of bubble where you get carried along by it.&rdquo; Perhaps the <em>Guardian</em> had been too quick to dismiss government concerns.
+In early October, after Leigh had handed over the trove and other *Guardian* reporters had started to go through them, the editor had had serious misgivings: &ldquo;a moment of standing back and thinking, actually, should we be doing this at all?...
+[Sometimes] you get into a little sort of bubble where you get carried along by it.&rdquo; Perhaps the *Guardian* had been too quick to dismiss government concerns.
 After all, in 2004 the <em>New York Times</em>, at the request of the Bush Administration, had delayed for a year publishing a story about domestic spying.
 	<a href="#_ftn1" name="_ftnref1" title="">[1]</a>